mukul273/Advanced_Java/README.md

 ### Consumer interface:
 It is a part of java.util.function package
-It takes one argument and produces the result
+It takes one argument and produces the result, it doesn't return any result

+### BiConsumer Interface
+It takes two arguments and produces result

 ### Reference Documentation
 For further reference, please consider the following sections: